 Ílhavo, Portugal – Becoming sister cities in 2005, Ílhavo and New Bedford’s relationship links back to the end of the nineteenth century.
 The cities share both a maritime and cultural history.

 Mindelo, Cape Verde – Mindelo is Cape Verde’s major port.
 It is also where the Ernestina left from when gifted to the United States in 1978.
 Cape Verdeans began arriving in New Bedford in the 1850s and also made up a significant amount of the whaling crews.
 Mindelo even has a New Bedford museum!

 Tosashimizu, Japan – Tosashimizu became a sister city to New Bedford in 1987, having one of the longest standing friendships between the United States and Japan.
 Manjiro Nakahama was a fisherman born in Tosashimizu and in 1841 was rescued from a shipwreck by a whaling ship sailing out of the port of New Bedford.
-Manjiro choosing to move to New Bedford became the first Japanese citizen to come to the United States to live.
+Manjiro choosing to move to America to study, made him the first Japanese citizen to live in the United States.